iconals/W95-Qemu-8GB-RAM/build-scripts/Building Qemu 9.2.4 with softgpu on Mys2 .md

-These scripts can be run together from power shell 6/7, provided, paths tp msys2_shell.cmd are correct:
+These scripts can be run together from power shell 6/7, provided, paths to msys2_shell.cmd are correct:

 ```
  g:/msys64/msys2_shell.cmd -defterm -here -no-start -ucrt64 -c "~/qemu924-sgpu-build.sh" ;